thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 [INSERT DATABASE CLIENT-SERVER DIAGRAM]

 For example, the Movie Junkies web application from earlier might use a database cluster that contains two databases: a `movie_junkies_dev` database for the development environment and `movie_junkies_test` database for the test environment.
 A database server is started to manage this database cluster.
 Then a database client connects to the database server and begins sending SQL commands to the server in order to store or retrieve information from the database cluster.

 ### Exercise

-How does PostgreSQL work?
+In your own words, write down what PostgreSQL means to you.
+After about 30 seconds, your instructor will cold call on the class and ask what was written down.

 ## How do you install PostgreSQL using Homebrew?